KamilTw/RendererRasterizer/README.md

 Image rendering using rasterization technique in C++.
 Is gets data from .obj files which store information about vertices, normals and texture coordinates.
 Allows to enable directional, point or spot lights.
 Textures data are loaded from .tga files.
-Application produces final rendering image and its rendering time in seconds and frames per seconds.
+Application produces final rendering image and its rendering time in seconds and frames per second.
 <br/>
 <br/>